-Board sports are extreme activities that take place on land, on water, in the air, or some combination of the three.
+Board sports are extreme activities that take place on land, water, air, or some combination of the three.
 Board sports entail riders being strapped to the board or standing on top of it, surfing on the water or being pulled through the air, and everything in between.
-With all this variance within the sport, many questions arise when discussing the genre of board sports.
+Here is a list of popular board sports, with answers to some of the most frequently asked questions.

 Board Sports List

 - Off Road Boarding